jlevy/og-equity-compensation/README.md

   For example, it is very common to have stock or options vest over a period of four years, a bit at a time, where none of it is vested at first, and all of it is vested after four years.
-- 🄳 Vesting schedules can also have a **cliff**, designating that you must work for a given amount of time before you vest at all.
+- 🄳 Vesting schedules often have a **cliff**, designating that you must work for a given amount of time before you vest at all.

   - For example, if your equity award had a one-year cliff and you only worked for the company